nymtech/docs/content/installation/_index.md

 "
 ---

-The mixnet code is relatively simple to build and run on Mac OS X and Linux.
-We also have initial Windows support but it should be considered (for now) even more experimental than the rest of our code.
+Nym is relatively simple to build and run on Mac OS X and Linux.
+We also have initial Windows support but it should be considered experimental and unsupported for now.

 ### Requirements

 * on Debian/Ubuntu: `sudo apt install pkg-config build-essential libssl-dev`.
-If you are averse to running the Rust shell script installer,  you *may* want to install `cargo` from `apt`.
-It might work, or might be too ancient, depending on your distro.
 * [Rust](https://www.rust-lang.org/) 1.39 or later, with `cargo`.
 Stable works.

+{{% notice info %}}
+We use the Rust shell script for development installation for platform development, which gives a full build environment.
+If you are averse to running the shell script installer,  you *may* want to install `cargo` from your package manager (e.g. `apt`).
+It might work, or might be too ancient, depending on your distro.
+{{% /notice %}}

 To download and build: